 - a length of 4 conductor telephone cable

-- Crimp the first RJ11 connector on one end of the cable – black wire to pin 1 just like in the diagram above.
+- Crimp the first RJ11 connector on one end of the cable – black wire to pin 2 just like in the diagram left hand connector.

 Test Your New Pump Cable(s)

 What you need next is a piece of software you know will work, and is free.
 Your in luck!
 The trial version of SyringePumpPro can be downloaded from this website for free.
 Once installed it will ALWAYS detect any correctly connected pumps, even after the trial period times out.
 So go ahead, download SyringePumpPro and test your cable.
-If you have problems getting a connection to your pump, I have a heap of information on trouble-shooting in my FAQ-Connections section, and by all means please contact me and I will help you get your pumps up and running.
+If you have problems getting a connection to your pump, I have a heap of information on trouble-shooting in my FAQ-Connections section, and by all means please contact me and I will help you get your pumps up and running with SyringePumpPro.

 Continuous Infusion Cable

 I have included a photo of the continuous infusion cable.
 If you look closely at the image above, you will see the wire colors in each plug – this will let you make your own cable.
-If you compare the CBL-DUAL-3 Continuous infusion cable to a CBL-NET-7 Pump-to-Pump Secondary Network Cable – you can see that you will need to reverse the order of the wiring in one plug.
+If you compare the CBL-DUAL-3 Continuous infusion cable to a CBL-NET Pump-to-Pump Secondary Network Cable – you can see that they are wired the same.
 Really study that photo first!
 Then build yourself and CBL-NET!

 How Do You Change The Pump Address?